What is Dimensional Accounting and How Can It Help You?

 Sage Intacct also takes this one step further by making sure the dimensions are available in their built-in reporting tool.
 This means the days of needing complex skills in order to write a departmental transaction report are over.

 Think of the time it takes you to add GL accounts to your system when you simply add a new department or location.
 Dimensional accounting makes this a single set-up as a dimension value, making it now available throughout the system and in your financial statements.
+It also aids in financial planning by allowing for better tracking and categorization of transactions.
 While keeping your chart of accounts streamlined.
 You know how much time it usually takes to create new reports when a department or location is added so you can report on that new value.

 Other dimensional relationship ideas